 Working with the City of Winnipeg, the Exchange District BIZ lead the creation of the Exchange District Plan 2022, the first long-term plan for the area in nearly 20 years.
 Based on significant background research, the consolidation of a number of relevant plans and strategies, the plan has been informed by a broad range of stakeholders as well as local and international expert knowledge in heritage conservation, urban planning, transportation and mobility, and economic, environmental and social development.
 The plan incorporates the findings of an extensive heritage conservation report completed as part of its creation.
 You will find links to both documents in PDF format below.

-Exchange District Plan 2022 also includes the development of a community investment strategy which will lay out specific actions, investments, and projects, all modelled to achieve specific social, environmental and economic outcomes.
-You can read more about this investment strategy here
+Exchange District Plan 2022 also includes the development of the Exchange District Community Investment Strategy which lays out specific actions, investments, and projects, all modelled to achieve specific social, environmental and economic outcomes.

 Plan Area and Boundaries

 The Plan Area is situated within Treaty 1 territory on the original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
 Although there are several interpretations of the Exchange District’s boundaries, whether as a national historic site, census neighbourhood, or warehouse district, the Plan Area adheres to the official boundaries of Downtown Winnipeg and is generally consistent with past planning exercises completed for the Exchange, with several minor modifications to recognize the importance of surrounding areas and the opportunity to improve connectivity with them.
 Notably, while most of the Plan Area is within the operational boundaries of the Exchange District BIZ, some areas are within the operational boundaries of the Downtown Winnipeg BIZ.